Nycticorax

+Description

 These are medium-sized herons which often are migratory in the colder parts of their ranges.

 Adults are short-necked, relatively short-legged and stout herons; the two extant species both have a black crown and a whitish belly, while the wings, chest, neck and auriculars are grey or rufous depending on the species.
 Young birds are brown, flecked with white and grey, and are quite similar to each other in the extant species.
 At least some of the extinct Mascarenes taxa appear to have retained this juvenile plumage in adult birds.

+Breeding

 Night herons nest in colonies on platforms of sticks in a group of trees, or on the ground in protected locations such as islands or reed beds.
 Three to eight eggs are laid.

+Diet

 They stand at the water's edge, and wait to ambush prey, mainly at night.
 They primarily eat small fish, crustaceans, frogs, aquatic insects, and small mammals.
 During the day they rest in trees or bushes.

 Taxonomy

 The genus Nycticorax was introduced in 1817 by the English naturalist Thomas Forster to accommodate the black-crowned night heron.
 The epithet nycticorax is from Ancient Greek and combines nux, nuktos meaning "night" and korax meaning "raven".
 The word was used by authors such as Aristotle and Hesychius of Miletus for a "bird of ill omen", perhaps an owl.
 The word was used by the Swiss naturalist Conrad Gessner in 1555 and then by subsequent authors for the black-crowned night heron.

+In addition to the species listed below, the night herons of the genera Nyctanassa and Gorsachius were formerly placed in Nycticorax.
 The genus now contains just two species.

-In addition to the species listed below, the night herons of the genera Nyctanassa and Gorsachius were formerly placed in Nycticorax.